-2.2.1 Flanker-reappraisal task: The task combined two well-established computerized tasks; the flanker task (Eriksen & Eriksen, 1974) and the cognitive reappraisal task (Ochsner et al., 2002).
+2.2.1 Flanker-reappraisal task: Two well-established computerized tasks were combined: the flanker task (Eriksen & Eriksen, 1974) and the cognitive reappraisal task (Ochsner et al., 2002).
 Figure 1 presents a sample of a typical trial.
-In the cognitive reappraisal task, participants rated how negative they feel (on a scale from 1-5, 5 being most negative) after watching negative or neutral images.
-Prior to the images, participants were presented with a “Watch” cue, instructing them to simply watch the negative or neutral images without trying to change their emotional response, or a “Rethink” cue (i.e., reappraisal condition), instructing to think differently about the negative image in a way that would make it feel less negative.
-Between the instruction cue and the image, participants performed a flanker task (Eriksen & Eriksen, 1974).
-In the flanker task, participants indicated whether an arrow in the center of the screen pointed left or right by pressing the Z or M key, respectively.
-Flanking arrows next to the target were either congruent (i.e., pointing in the same direction; ) or incongruent (i.e., pointing in different directions; ).
-Incongruent flankers create a conflict that requires IC resources to resolve (Botvinick et al., 2001).
-The task consisted of 120 randomly presented trials which were divided into two blocks of 60 trials.
+In the cognitive reappraisal task, participants rated how negative they felt (on a scale from 1 to 5, 5 being most negative) after watching negative or neutral images.
+Before the images, participants were presented with a “Watch” cue, instructing them to observe the negative or neutral images without trying to change their emotional response, or a “Rethink” cue (reappraisal condition), instructing them to think differently about the negative image to make it feel less negative.
+Between the instruction cue and the image, the participants performed a flanker task (Eriksen & Eriksen, 1974), in which they indicated whether an arrow in the center of the screen pointed left or right by pressing the Z or M key, respectively.
+The flanking arrows next to the target were either congruent (i.e., pointing in the same direction; ) or incongruent (i.e., pointing in different directions; ).
+Incongruent flankers cause a conflict that requires IC resources to resolve (Botvinick et al., 2001).
+The task consisted of 120 randomly presented trials, divided into two blocks of 60.
 Eight practice trials were included prior to the task.

-2.2.2 Emotional images Eighty negative and 40 neutral images from the International Affective Picture System (IAPS; Lang et al., 1997) were used.
-Negative images were selected to have high arousal and negative valence ratings (mean valence = 2.9, mean arousal = 5.68), whereas neutral images were selected to have low arousal and neutral valence ratings (mean valence = 5.55, mean arousal = 3.47) based on normative data.
-Negative images were different across the “watch” and “rethink” conditions; however, the mean valence and arousal ratings, as well as the proportion between human, animal and scene images, was kept equal between all conditions.
-Neutral images were used only in the "watch" condition because neutral content cannot be reappraised.
-Each image appeared only once throughout the experiment.
+2.2.2 Emotional images In all, 80 negative and 40 neutral images from the International Affective Picture System (IAPS; Lang et al., 1997) were used.
+Negative images were selected for their high arousal and negative valence ratings (mean valence = 2.9; mean arousal = 5.68), whereas neutral images were selected for their low arousal and neutral valence ratings (mean valence = 5.55, mean arousal = 3.47), using normative data.
+The negative images differed across the “Watch” and “Rethink” conditions; however, the mean valence and arousal ratings, as well as the proportion among the human, animal, and scene images, were kept equal between all conditions.
+Neutral images were used only in the “Watch” condition because neutral content cannot be reappraised.
+Each image appeared only once per participant throughout the experiment.

 2.2.3 Self-report questionnaires

-Self-report questionnaires were used to assess potential associations between clinical measures and task-performance.
-Anxiety was assessed using the Trait subscale from the State-Trait Anxiety Inventory (STAI; Spielberger, Gorsuch, Lushene, Vagg, & Jacobs, 1983), depressive symptoms using the Major Depression Inventory (MDI; Bech et al., 2001), and emotion regulation using the Ruminative Responses Scale (RRS; Nolen-Hoeksema & Morrow, 1991) to assess a tendency ruminate, and the Emotion Regulation Questionnaire (ERQ; Gross & John, 2003) to assess a tendency to use reappraisal and suppression as emotion regulation strategies.
+Self-report questionnaires were used to assess the potential associations between clinical measures and task-performance.
+Anxiety was assessed with the Trait subscale from the State-Trait Anxiety Inventory (STAI; Spielberger, Gorsuch, Lushene, Vagg, & Jacobs, 1983), depressive symptoms using the Major Depression Inventory (MDI; Bech et al., 2001), and emotion regulation using the Ruminative Responses Scale (RRS; Nolen-Hoeksema & Morrow, 1991) for the tendency to ruminate and using the Emotion Regulation Questionnaire (ERQ; Gross & John, 2003) for tendency to use reappraisal and suppression for emotion regulation.

 2.3 Procedure

 The study was approved by the University’s institutional review board (IRB; 411/19).
 After signing an informed consent form, participants completed the self-report questionnaires.
-Following that, they received detailed instructions from the experimenter regarding the cue types, were given two examples and were asked to loudly reappraise the content of four negative images in front the experimenter.
+Then, they received detailed instructions from the experimenter regarding the cue types, were given two examples, and were asked to loudly reappraise the content of four negative images in front the experimenter.
 The experiment was run using OpenSesame (Mathôt et al., 2012).

 3. Results